 Many of you will have met or will know of Roland Antonelli, father of Mark & David who currently direct the Antonelli ice cream business in Manchester.
-Roland, at 85 years old, is still the chairman of the company and can often be seen at the office or in the factory (when he is not otherwise occupied on the golf course!).
+Roland, at 85 years old, is still the chairman of the ice cream cone company and can often be seen at the office or in the factory (when he is not otherwise occupied on the golf course!).

-It was Roland who took his experience working in the family biscuit and wafer business and decided to set up a separate bakery specifically to make ice cream cones and wafers.
+It was Roland who took his experience working in the family biscuit and wafer business and decided to set up a separate bakery specifically to make ice cream cones and wafer cones.
 We thought it would be interesting to look back on how the industry has changed since 1961 when the Eccles bakery was first established, so we asked Roland a few questions…